 It’s not your Mama’s Kitchen.
 It’s more like Great (great,great) Grandma’s kitchen.
-With Attitude!
+Its a Period Style Kitchen With Attitude!

 Wood beams, an old plank floor, tongue and groove ceiling, board and batten wood walls, big windows and lots of them.
-It’s the old keeping room of a 19th century stone farmhouse.
+This Period Style kitchen is like the old keeping room of a 19th century stone farmhouse.
 It was once both the main workroom and informal socializing room for the home.
 Now it needs to be updated, but the owners want to keep its original character.
 It is still the ‘hub’ of the house, a tough working kitchen with more emphasis on leisure activities than ever before.

 It’s got a fireplace, a really big one.
 The kind that was used for cooking as well as space heating and now it just works great as a focal point that can keep a very cozy fire.
 And all those windows bring in a lot of light but make it difficult to install normal cabinetry because the window sills are below countertop height.